MatchuPitchu/react-summary/02_React Hooks.md

 ## Context API & useContext Hook

 - `Context` is a component-wide state storage
-- performance: `Context` is not optimized for high-frequency state changes, that means, every (!) component that uses `useContext()` will re-render when a state changes in the `Context`
+- performance: `Context` is not optimized for high-frequency state changes, that means, EVERY (!) component that uses `useContext()` will re-render when a state changes in the `Context`

 ### a) Basic Context Setup